intervene-EU-H2020/onset_prediction/README.md

 # Dependencies

  All packages are alread installed in the FinnGen Sandbox.
-The minimal versions on which this package has been tester are indicated in brackets.
+The minimal versions on which this package has been tested are indicated in brackets.

+ ## (Likely) need to be manually installed:
+- ICCI (>= 1.1.0) - For calculating the CCI, see: https://github.com/dsgelab/ICCI
+- comorbidity (>= 1.0.0) - For caclulating the CCI, likely needs to manually installed see: https://cran.r-project.org/web/packages/comorbidity/
+- IUtils (>= 2.0.0) - For file reading and plotting
+- Istudy (>= 3.3.0) - For selecting the cases and controls
+- IHRC (>=4.0.0) - For running the survival analysis

+## (Likely) already present

 - dplyr (>= 1.0.10) - For data manipulation
 - tibble (>= 3.1.8) - For better data.frames